UK Medical Appraisals

 Independent, GMC-Compliant Medical Appraisals for UK and International Doctors

-Fast, supportive, and fully accredited — with no hidden fees and free REV12 completion if you don't have a Designated Body.
+Fast, supportive, and fully accredited — with no hidden fees.
+Providing free support and REV12 completion, if you don't have a Designated Body.

 1. What can I expect from a Medical Appraisal with UKMA?